argyleink/Bolt/README.md

 There's not much to maintaining this build system.
 There's only a few pieces of manual management, and it's around your choices of Javascript and CSS.
 If you add a bower package, go update the uglify task `tasks/uglify.coffee`.
 It needs to know what new libs there are, and how to want to load them.
 You will also want to spend time looking at `app/includes/scripts.jade`.

 For CSS, if you pull in a grid framework, for example.
 You'll want to update `app/styles/master.styl` to import that file.
 It's better that you manage your styles using stylus then importing lots of scripts into your page.
 But again, up to you.

+## Thanks
+Nice of you to read this far lol, if you did.
+Hope this helps you build web apps like it has me.

 ## Inspiration
 - [Roots](http://roots.cx/)